Blotch3D/Blotch3D/README.md

-To create a project for another platform (Android, iOS, etc.), make sure you have the Visual Studio add-on that supports it (for example, for Android you'll need to add Xamarin Android), and follow something like the above steps for that platform.
-Or if that doesn't work, look online for instructions on creating a project for that platform.
+To create a project for another platform (Android, iOS, etc.), make sure you have the Visual Studio add-on that supports it (for example, for Android you'll need to add Xamarin Android), and follow something like the above steps for that platform, or look online for instructions on creating a project for that platform.

 ### Development pattern: